 What type of experimental design was used?* This will determine the linear mixed model to use when fitting the data.

 Fit a linear mixed-effects model to the data.
 R will give you the message: “boundary (singular) fit”.
+This happens to me sometimes when I try to fit a mixed effects model.
 The reason will become clearer below.
-Meantime, proceed cautiously for now.
+Meantime, ignore the message and proceed cautiously.

 Plot the fitted (predicted) values**.
 The difference between the predicted and observed values for each fish represent the residuals.